-Tourism remained New Zealand’s top export earner in the year to March 2007 and contributed 9.2% of gross domestic product.
+Tourism was New Zealand’s top export earner in the year to March 2007, contributing 9.2% of gross domestic product.
 In 2008, for the first time, the combined spending of domestic and international tourists reached $20 billion a year.
 However tourism remained a volatile industry, often at the mercy of forces outside its control.
-The chill of world recession and high fuel prices saw tourism decline.
-International visitor numbers declined 3.9% to 2.4 million visitors in the year ended March 2009, but recovered to 2.5 million visitors for the year to December 2009.
+The chill of world recession and high fuel prices saw tourism decline temporarily.

-Tourism New Zealand was competing against over 100 national tourist offices around the world.
+Tourism New Zealand was competing against more than 100 other national tourist offices.
 New Zealand’s annual investment of $69 million was dwarfed by the publicity spending of other countries.
-Although New Zealand was ranked as tourists’ top long-haul destination in the Guardian and Condé Nast Traveller in 2008, trends change and tourists are drawn to new destinations.
-New Zealand’s distance puts it out of range of low-cost airlines and changing travel patterns that encourage short breaks.
+Although New Zealand was ranked as tourists’ top long-haul destination in both the Guardian and Condé Nast Traveller in 2008, tourists are constantly being drawn to new destinations.
+New Zealand’s remoteness puts it out of range of low-cost airlines and a trend towards short breaks.

-Tougher economic times have seen airlines in the UK, US, Japan and South Korea withdraw from the New Zealand route, and a diminishing number of visitors from these countries.
-Leading companies like Tourism Holdings and Ngai Tahu Tourism have taken over the kind of large-scale enterprises once owned by the government, but 75% of tourist companies are small, employing five or fewer workers.
+Tougher economic times saw airlines in the UK, US, Japan and South Korea withdraw from the New Zealand route, and fewer visitors from these countries.
+Leading companies like Tourism Holdings and Ngai Tahu Tourism have taken over the kind of large-scale enterprises once owned by the government, but 75% of tourist companies employ five or fewer workers.

 In the early 2000s New Zealand tourism still benefited from unspoilt scenery and imaginative developers.
 Māori entrepreneurs had regained a dominant role in the industry.
-Air New Zealand’s new direct routes from San Francisco, Shanghai, Vancouver and Beijing gave faster access across the Pacific, though they also lured New Zealanders away from domestic travel.
+Air New Zealand’s new direct flights from Vancouver, San Francisco, Beijing and Shanghai gave faster access, though they also lured New Zealanders away from domestic travel.